digitalcraftsman/hugo-agency-theme/README.md

 This theme is released under the Apache License 2.0 For more information read the [License](//github.com/digitalcraftsman/hugo-agency-theme/blob/master/LICENSE).

-## Annotations
+## Acknowledgements

+Thanks to

+- [David Miller](//github.com/davidtmiller) for creating this theme
-Thanks to [Steve Francia](//github.com/spf13) for creating Hugo and the awesome community around the project.
+- [Steve Francia](//github.com/spf13) for creating Hugo and the awesome community around the project.